kubernetes-sigs/gateway-api/docs-src/concepts.md

 > be assumed to be part of this API group.

 Our resource model is based around a separation of concerns for a service producer.
-Each resource is intended to be (mostly) independently-evolvable and self-consistent:
+Each resource is intended to be (mostly) independently-evolvable and
+self-consistent:

 * A way to group pods (backends) into a set via label selection: Kubernetes `core.Service`, independent of application-level routing.
-* A way to describe application-level routing: `xxxxRoute`, e.g. `HTTPRoute`, `TCPRoute` independent of traffic access and consumption (e.g.
+* A way to describe application-level routing: `xxxxRoute`, e.g. `HTTPRoute`, `TCPRoute` independent of traffic access and consumption.
-* A way to describe traffic access and consumption: `Gateway` independent of implementation.
+* A way to describe traffic access and consumption: `Gateway`, independent of implementation.
 * A way to describe which implementations of traffic access are available:
   `GatewayClass`.